kaml89/flack/README.md

-# Project 2
+# flack

-Web Programming with Python and JavaScript
+Simplified Slack app created in Javascript and Python using Flask framework and Socket.IO